britt/britt.github.com/src/pages/daresnot/index.md

 ## Dare Snot

 Cory Doctorow's Walkaway, is so far my favorite novel of the year.
-For a long time science fiction has felt outmoded to me.
-The sort of science fiction I like has always been about grappling with the big ideas and big anxieties of the present by telling stories about the future.
-Sometime in late aughts I felt like as a genre it gave up on these kinds of stories and settled for telling comfortable genre stories.
-It was like no one could properly integrate smartphones, ubiquitous mass surveillance, and the sheer weirdness of the current media environment into their storytelling. _(Except maybe Warren Ellis and Charlie Stross, but they did it a decade earlier and moved on to other things.)_ Then I read Walkaway and it felt new.
-It really gets hold of a big idea, _How would society react if it were on the verge of material abundance?_, and wrestles with it.
+For a long time science fiction has felt dated to me.
+Everything I read felt stale.
+The real world was far weirder and felt more futuristic.
+I've always particularly like the sort of sci-fi that grapples with the big ideas.
+The sort that analyzes the hopes and anxieties of the present by telling stories about the future.
+Sometime in late aughts it felt like sci-fi gave up on these kinds of stories and settled for comfortable genre stories.
+It was like no one could properly integrate smartphones, ubiquitous mass surveillance, and the sheer weirdness of the current media environment into their storytelling. _(Except maybe Warren Ellis and Charlie Stross, but they had done it a decade earlier and moved on to other things.)_ Then I read Walkaway and it felt **new**.
+The book really gets hold of a big idea and wrestles it to the ground.

+_How would society react if it were on the verge of material abundance?_

+_How would you build a new society if all things were fungible, if wealth as we know it, just didn't matter?_

 ---
 **Need a segue**